MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-deploy-teams.md

 1. Sign into [Teams admin center](https://admin.teams.microsoft.com/) as a Global admin or Teams admin of the tenant.
 2. Select the **Manage apps** blade in the left rail.
 3. Search for your desired app in the search bar.
-4. On the detail page of the Teams app, navigate to the **Permissions** tab and ensure you grant consent to the requested [Microsoft Graph Permissions](https://learn.microsoft.com/graph/permissions-reference).
+4. On the detail page of the Teams app, navigate to the **Permissions** tab and ensure you grant consent to the requested permissions.
 5. On the detail page of the Teams app, navigate to the **Graph Connector**, and click the **Connection status** toggle.
 6. Wait while the connection is in progress.
 Once you enable the Microsoft Graph connector, the Connection status is **on** in Teams admin center.
 At this point, you manage the Microsoft Graph connector from the [Data Sources tab](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/Connectors) in Microsoft 365 admin center's Search & Intelligence portal.
 7. If you want to delete the Microsoft Graph connector, you can do so by turning off the Connection status toggle in Teams admin center or deleting the Microsoft Graph connector in the Data sources tab.